Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

 Recall from Section~\ref{sec:s4} that the model initially trained on synthetic programs with target rewrite rules is labeled $M_1$.
 We train our initial model $M_1$ for 100,000 steps, which is 5 epochs of our 640,000 sample $T_1$ dataset (after dividing by our effective batch size of 32).
+Figure~\ref{fig:ProofSearch} diagrams the proof search process which allows unsupervised samples without known proof steps to be labeled with a valid rewrite rule sequence.
 As per Figure~\ref{fig:Training}, $M_7$ has gone through 6 iterations of incremental training beyond the initial $M_1$ model.
-In order to validate partially trained models during training, we create $R_v$ and $K_v$, which are each 1,000 equivalent program pairs randomly sampled from the $R$ and $K$ datasets.
-The success of the intermediate models on proving equivalences in $R_v$ and $K_v$ is used to select the model to use in the next step of incremental training.
+In order to validate partially trained models during training, we create $Synth_{val}$ and $Optim_{val}$, which are each 1,000 equivalent program pairs sampled from the $Synth$ and $Optim$ datasets.
+The success of the intermediate models on proving equivalences in $Synth_{val}$ and $Optim_{val}$ is used to select the model to use in the next step of incremental training.
+For a more complete study of our final trained model $M_7$ we create $Synth_{test}$ and $Optim_{test}$ each with 10,000 equivalent program pairs for evaluation.

+Figure~\ref{fig:DataGen} diagrams how the algorithms introduced in Sections~\ref{sec:githubdata} and ~\ref{sec:synthdata} are used along with self-supervised sample selection introduced in Section~\ref{sec:s4} to create training samples $T_{1-7}$ to train our models.
+As we generate the initial supervised training dataset $T_1$ we also generate the 2 validation datasets and 2 test datasets and we remove any duplicate program pairs.
+As we generate $T_{2-7}$ we also ensure duplicates with the validation and test datasets are removed.
+Because of our generation method, the distribution of training, validation, and testing datasets are very similar - i.e. the average program size, average program AST depth, etc., will all be nearly the same for the 3 groups.
+However, in Section~\ref{sec:generalize}, we study 2 groups of program pairs which have distributions outside of these 3 sets - synthetic programs of longer length and program pairs created by pairing GitHub samples with each other.

-For self-supervised sample selection, after training $M_1$ with $T_1$ we want to create training data which insures we continue improving performance on the synthetic dataset $R$ but also learn to solve equivalent programs in $K$.
-Referring to Figure~\ref{fig:Training}, we create the unsupervised set of program pairs $U$ at each iterative learning step by selecting 60,000 equivalent pairs from $R$ and 40,000 equivalent pairs from $K$.
+For self-supervised sample selection, after training $M_1$ with $T_1$ we want to create training data which insures we continue improving performance on the synthetic dataset $Synth$ but also learn to solve equivalent programs in $Optim$.
+Referring to Figure~\ref{fig:Training}, we create the unsupervised set of program pairs at each iterative learning step by selecting 60,000 equivalent pairs from $Synth$ and 40,000 equivalent pairs from $Optim$.